-Grandmasters recommend an ironed TfL teatowel, although a paper map and some small gaming pieces or map pins are acceptable, and the game can easily be adapted to any city's subway or metro map (even those that lack a station called Mornington Crescent) or any network of nodes with distinguishing features.
+Grandmasters recommend an ironed TfL teatowel, although a paper map and some small gaming pieces or map pins are acceptable, and the game can easily be adapted to any city's subway or metro map, even those that lack a station called Mornington Crescent.
 The game optionally uses a pool of any miscellaneous gaming components you have to hand (poker chips, beads, dice, coins, etc).
-The game can provably take up to nine players, and may work with more.

 Although the game bears some superficial resemblance to Mornington Crescent, and exercises some transferrable skills, the two games are very different, with distinct tournament structures and governing bodies, and should not be confused.